-If you never see the doctor, then you can take your employer’s contribution and the monthly premium savings and add it straight to your HSA account every year.
-After a few years, you could potentially have a very large nest egg built up that is triple tax free when used for medical expenses.
+If you never – or rarely – need to see the doctor, then you can take your employer’s contribution and the monthly premium savings and add them straight to your HSA account every year.
+After a few years, you could potentially have a large nest egg built up that is tax-free when used for medical expenses.

-The other cool thing about HSAs is the money stays with you (not your employer) and you can use it at any point in your life.
-So even if you’re the model of perfect health right now, you can invest that money for 30-40 years and use it when you’re old and gray.
-Money in your HSA can even be applied to deductibles and co-pays if you decide to switch back to a traditional plan in the future.
+The other attractive feature of HSAs is the money stays with you (not your employer) and you can use it at any point in your life.
+So even if you’re the model of perfect health right now, you can invest that money for 30-40 years and use it when you’re retired.
+Money in your HSA can even be applied to deductibles, coinsurance, and copays if you decide to switch back to a traditional plan in the future.

 The Downside of HSAs

 Photo Credit: Flickr; ©iStock.com/Nastassia Samal